nov1n/pixyll/_posts/2015-05-15-reactive-bind.md

 });
 {% endhighlight %}

-The code above achieves the exact same result as before, only now in a much cleaner, more expressive way.
-Note we did not have to write the event handlers at all.
-Only one input element was used in our example, but many applications may require more than that, each with different event handlers. reactive-bind will take care of the binding for you, hopefully speeding up development.
+The code above produces the exact same result as before in a much cleaner, more expressive way.
+Note that we did not have to write the event handlers at all.

+Only one input element was used in our example, but many applications may require more than that, each with different event handlers. reactive-bind will take care of the binding, so you can focus on writing your app.

 For more examples involving multiple input elements click [here](http://reactive-bind-demo.meteor.com/).
 The package is still in its early stages so feel free to contribute, open issues or say thank you on [Github](https://github.com/nov1n/reactive-bind/) or [Atmosphere](https://atmospherejs.com/nov1n/reactive-bind).